7 Reasons Why Patient Matching Failures are Dangerous

 Why conventional master patient index (MPI) solutions aren’t able to solve these problems:

-Current matching solutions, like conventional MPIs, rely on demographic data to search for records.
-But errored, changed or missing demographic information, such as last names or phone numbers, can easily cause a mis-match.
+Conventional matching solutions, like the MPI modules found in EHRs, and the enterprise master patient index (EMPI) solutions from vendors like IBM® and NextGate®, rely on demographic data to match patient records.
+But errored, changed or missing demographic information, such as last names or phone numbers, can easily cause a missed match.

-Conventional MPIs are also unable to match if demographic data is missing from one file.
-Thin or sparse demographic data is a primary feature of new data sets, such as patient portals, pharmacy claims and lab data.
+Conventional MPIs and EMPIs are also unable to match if demographic data is missing from one patient record – and this problem is becoming more common, as thin or sparse demographic data is a primary feature of new data sets, such as patient portals, pharmacy claims and lab data.

-An error in matching demographic data at any point can cause a duplicate or false overlay.
+An error in matching demographic data at any point can cause a duplicate record – or worse a false overlay.
 Duplicates and false overlays greatly compromise patient safety and privacy, and lead to increased costs.
-Many healthcare organizations invest in teams of data stewards to help resolve duplicates that an MPI cannot match.
-But these potential matches accumulate faster than data stewards can keep up, resulting in massive backlogs of stewardship tasks and thousands of duplicate records – severely impeding the ability to accurately report quality performance or for timely enhancements to the care continuum.
+Many healthcare organizations invest in teams of health information management (HIM) professionals to help manually resolve records suspected to be duplicates by EHR, MPI, and EMPI technologies.
+But these “potential duplicate records” often accumulate faster than HIM staff can keep up, resulting in thousands of duplicate records – severely impeding the ability to accurately report quality performance or for timely enhancements to the care continuum.

 Why the Verato Universal™ MPI is better: